Skip to main content

 On Windows, no extra configuration is needed.

-• Point the utility at your Device42 instance by inputting its IP address, username, and password in the device42 section of the config file.
+• Point the utility at your Device42 instance by entering its IP address, username, and password in the device42 section of the config file.
 Save the file.

 • Enter the name of your capture interface in the device property of the pcap section.
 Use the name as shown under ipconfig on Windows or ifconfig on Linux.
 For example, ens32.

 • Adjust the interval property of the common section.
-The default is to relay 60-second chunks of capture data to Device42 to not overwhelm the MA, especially if filtering isn't used or you're capturing traffic from many devices.
+The default is to relay 60-second chunks of capture data to Device42 to avoid overwhelming the MA, especially if filtering isn't used or you're capturing traffic from many devices.

-5. The utility may be installed to run as a Windows or Linux Service as desired.
-See the Installing Device42 Packet Capture as a System Service section.
+5. Optionally install the utility to run as a Windows or Linux service.
+See the Install Packet Capture as a System Service section.

 1. Ensure all Prerequisites are met.

-2. Configure the utility as described in the Configuration section above.
+2. Configure the utility as described in the Configure Packet Capture section above.

 3. Execute the utility by running: